 Smaller mobile screens present navigational challenges for web designers — how do users know where they can go and how to get there, without the space for sidebars and header menus?

-WP Mobile Menu also offers premium versions of the tool.
+WP Mobile Menu offers premium versions of the tool that can scale this solution as your business grows.
 There’s Professional ($6.49 per month) which lets you remove menus from specific pages and adds some additional menu options, as well as Business ($9.99 per month), which enables WooCommerce compatibility, and Enterprise ($29.99 per month)

 Max Mega Menu is another popular plugin for mobile menus, best for websites with extensive pages and navigation.
 These websites require especially large menus, or mega menus, which are challenging to implement on mobile websites.
 Max Mega Menu converts your existing WordPress menus into mega menus and pays particular attention to responsive design.

 The base version of the Max Mega Menu plugin is free.
-However, there’s also a Pro version (starting at $29 for one site) that supports more features like sticky, tabbed, and accordion menus, plus custom icons and a WooCommerce integration.
+However, there’s also a Pro version (starting at $29 for one site) that supports more features like sticky, tabbed, and accordion menus, plus custom icons and lightweight integration.